-Church of Holy Spirit in its current form was erected outside the city walls in the mid-15th century.
+Church of Holy Spirit was erected outside the city walls in the second half of the 15th century.
 The founder and benefactor of the church and the nearby shelter were the municipal authorities.
-At the beginning of the seventeenth century it was rebuilt, from this period comes the gable in the renaissance style.
+At the beginning of the seventeenth century it was rebuilt, at that time, among others, the western gable was transformed.
 In 1655, it was burned during the Swedish Deluge, it was rebuilt in 1698.
 During the German occupation, the temple was plundered and turned into a military warehouse.
 In 1944 it was reopened but only for German soldiers.
 After the Second World War, renovation began.

 Webpage koscian.pl, Kościół p.w. Świętego Ducha.